hotschedules/slate/source/includes/bodhicloud/cloudoverview.md

-#APIServer
+#IOT Platform's APIServer

 ## Overview
-The HotSchedules IoT Platform APIServer is a set of secure APIs that are used to store your data.
+The HotSchedules IoT Platform APIServer is a set of secure REST APIs that are used to store your data.